Visa Flexible Credentials [beta]

 VFC card setup

-Setting up a card and credentials in Visa Flexible Credentials means linking a single physical or digital card to multiple funding sources and enabling dynamic control over how payments are routed at the time of transaction.
+Setting up a card and credentials in VFC means linking a single physical or digital card to multiple funding sources and enabling dynamic control over how payments are routed at the time of transaction.

-Instead of having one card for each funding type (like a debit card, a credit card, or prepaid card), you enroll a card into the Visa Flexible Credentials program so that it can access all of those funding sources.
-Then, depending on the cardholder's preferences, transaction rules can be created to enable which card source to use at checkout.
+Instead of having one card for each funding type (like a debit card, a credit card, or prepaid card), you enroll a card into the VFC program so that it can access all of those funding sources.
+Then, depending on the cardholder's preferences, you can create transaction rules to enable which card source to use at checkout.

 VFC set up involves:

-• Enrolling two credentials (primary and secondary) in VFC.
-Each credential needs to be enrolled individually.
+- Enrolling two credentials (primary and secondary) in VFC.
+You need to enroll each credential individually.

 You can limit VFC to specific transaction types, merchants, and purchase categories.
 You can also set rules for when to use your primary card and when to use your secondary card.
 For example, you could have a rule that says use your debit card (primary) for anything under $20 and use your credit card (secondary) for purchases over $20.